madsem/dotfiles/.config/dotfiles/README.md

 The dotfiles are created as a bare repository in `$HOME/.dotfiles` and use `$HOME` as working directory.
 This has the advantage that absolutely no symlinks are needed to manage your dotfiles.
-Instead of using the `git` command, you need to manage your dotfiles with a `dotfiles` fish function, that wraps `git` and sets the correct `--work-tree & --git-dir` options.
+Instead of using the `git` command, you need to manage your dotfiles with a `dot` fish function, that wraps `git` and sets the correct `--work-tree & --git-dir` options.

 _The only drawback is, that only hidden files/dirs should exist in the repo's root, otherwise they would show up in your $HOME folder_